-By the end of this course students will be able to
+By the end of this programme students will be able to:

 - design and implement epidemiological studies and surveillance systems

 - analyse and interpret data from epidemiological studies

 - undertake risk analysis and apply this to animal health economics

 - apply epidemiological principles to disease control within animal and human populations

 - give pragmatic advice on animal health linked to welfare, production and public health

 - communicate effectively on the health of animal and human populations to a range of audiences, including the general public, farmers, researchers, politicians and other key policy makers